franktakes/gephi-tutorial/README.md

 Apart from computing measures that say something about the nodes or the graph as a whole, we may also be interested in groups, i.e., clusters in the network, which in a network analysis context are called **communities**.
 Various algorithms for detecting these communities exist, and under the "Community detection" header, two of these algorithms can be found.

 * Community detection (multiple algorithms): compute an integer value for each node that becomes a node attribute.
-For example, "Modularity", indicating to which community a node belongs based on an optimization process maximizing the number of intra-community links and minimizing the number of links between communities.
+For example, "Modularity", indicating to which community a node belongs based on an optimization process that maximizes the number of intra-community links and minimizes the number of links between communities.
 A resolution parameter can be used to increase or decrease the number of communities found.

 **Task 4.2**: Run Modularity and color (partition) the nodes based on their community (the `Modularity Class` attribute).
 The result should roughly look like the figure below.